 And things took a turn for the awkward…

 I didn’t mind paying but…call me old-fashioned or whatever, I think on a first date the guy should at least offer to pay.
-Especially if HE asked ME out.
+I would probably offer to split or at least cover the tip anyway…but especially if HE asked ME out.
 I didn’t want to get all weird about it though, so I tried to keep my face expressionless.

 And then the server, all awkward, asked…